jeromeetienne/AR.js/README.md

 It is thanks to the hard work from others, that we can today reach this mythic 60fps AR.
 So i would like to thanks :

+- **aframe.js** A-Frame is a web framework for building virtual reality (VR) experiences. (https://aframe.io)
-- **three.js** for being a great library to do 3d on the web.
+- **three.js** for being a great library to do 3d on the web. (https://threejs.org/)
-- **artoolkit!** years of development and experiences on doing augmented reality
+- **artoolkit and jsartoolkit5** years of development and experiences on doing augmented reality (https://artoolkit.org/, https://github.com/artoolkit/jsartoolkit5)
-- **emscripten and asm.js**! thus we could compile artoolkit c into javascript
+- **emscripten and asm.js**! thus we could compile artoolkit c into javascript (http://kripken.github.io/emscripten-site/, http://asmjs.org/)
 - **chromium**! thanks for being so fast!

 Only thanks to all of them, i could do my part : Optimizing performance from 5fps on high-end phone, to 60fps on 2years old phone.

-After all this work done by a lot of people, we have a *web-based augmented reality solution fast enough for mobile*!
+After all this work done by a lot of people, we have a *web-based augmented reality solution fast enough for mobile*

 Now, many people got a phone powerful enough to do web AR in their pocket.
 I think this performance improvement makes web AR a reality.